Sun Myung Moon: Early life

-Following World War II, Korea was divided along the 38th parallel into two trusteeships: the United States and the Soviet Union.
-Pyongyang was the center of Christian activity in Korea until 1945.
-From the late forties 166 priests and other religious figures were killed or disappeared in concentration camps, including Francis Hong Yong-ho, bishop of Pyongyang and all monks of Tokwon abbey.
-In 1947 Moon was convicted by the North Korean government of spying for South Korea and given a five-year sentence to the Hŭngnam labor camp.
-In 1950, during the Korean War, United Nations troops raided Hŭngnam, and the guards fled.
-Moon escaped and traveled to Busan, South Korea.
+Following World War II, Korea was divided (South and North) along the 38th parallel into two trusteeships: the United States and the Soviet Union.
+Pyongyang (the eventual capital of North Korea) was the center of Christian activity in Korea until 1945.
+From the late 1940s, hundreds of Korean Christian religious figures were killed or disappeared in concentration camps, including Francis Hong Yong-ho, Catholic bishop of Pyongyang, and all monks of Tokwon Abbey.
+When Moon started his own movement (an early version of the Unification Church) in Pyongyang in 1946, the Soviet-controlled North Korean government imprisoned and, he claims, tortured him.
+Sources vary on the motivation behind his arrest: religious persecution, or a charge of espionage or polygamy.
+His religious practices during this time may have included unorthodox sexual rituals with multiple women, a claim the Unification Church denies and some scholars have doubted.